markabrahams/node-net-snmp/README.md

 specified, a `get` request to the agent will return a `noAccess` error if `maxAccess` is not at least "read-only" (2). `maxAccess` must be at least "read-write" (3) for a `set` request to suceed.
+ * `defVal` *(optional)* - the default value to assign for scalar objects automatically created, when `maxAccess` is set to "read-create" (4).
+Note that table columns can specify such `defVal` default values in an identical way, to be used when a new row is to be automatically created, except that these are stored under the column object definition for each column.
+See `Automatic creation of objects`, below, for details.
  * `handler` *(optional)* - an optional callback function, which is called before the request to the MIB is made.
 This could update the MIB value(s) handled by this provider.
 If not given, the values are simply returned from (or set in) the MIB without any other processing.